 The favorite type of lesson for this particular girl was a kinesthetic lesson.
 She liked to be moving!
 So I put letters on the Twister game mat and asked her to put a right foot on the letter representing the sound I would say.
 This also reinforced right and left!
 Another game was called Pick it Up.
 This involved me calling out a letter or word and her finding it and picking it up off the floor.
 While I enjoy creating new ways to teach reading and other subjects, I also feel it is important to do some things in repeated fashion.
 I observed the reading recovery program that many schools offer as part of my reading endorsement requirements and really enjoyed how the children responded to these types of lessons!

 As a substitute teacher, I work in many different classrooms.
 I have had multiple experiences working with children with autism, Asperger's, and ADHD/ADD.
 There was a student with Asperger's in my seventh grade reading class.
-She was a joy to work with most days!
+She was a joy to work with!
 I also have some classes toward a special education endorsement.
 Last spring I did a long-term substitute job in upper elementary special education and enjoyed the position very much!

 back to top